Frosty515/Custom-Arch/docs/design.md

 - 16 64-bit general purpose registers (GPRs) named r0-r15
 - 3 64-bit stack related registers.
 See [Stack](#stack-info)
-- 1 64-bit flags register that is read-only. named FLAGS.
-See [Flags Layout](#flags-layout) for more info
+- 1 64-bit state register that is read-only. named STS.
+See [Status Layout](#status-layout) for more info
 - 4 64-bit control registers named CR0-CR8, see [Control Registers Layout](#control-registers-layout) for more info
-- 2 64-bit instruction registers, I0 for current address and I1 for previous frames address (return address).
-I0 and I1 are read-only.
+- 1 64-bit instruction register, named IP.
+It is read-only.

 ### Control Registers Layout